marcodpt/minirps/README.md

 `config` paths are relative to your own directory.

-Currently, any changes to `config.toml`, the server must be restarted for them to be applied.
+Currently, any changes to `config`, the server must be restarted for them to be applied.

 #### port: integer?
 Optional integer port number to run the server on, default: 3000